icgc-argo/argo-docs/docs/release-notes/software-releases.md

 None to report.
 ------>

+## September 29, 2025: Data Discovery Page

+Data Platform - UI 1.133.6 - API 3.46.0

+A new Data Discovery section is available on the ARGO platform portal, which allows users to explore donor data in the ICGC-ARGO through interactive charts, using clinical and file filters.
+[DACO approval](https://docs.icgc-argo.org/docs/data-access/daco/applying) is required to access this feature.

 ## April 24, 2024: Clinical Exceptions Enhancement, and Exception Manifest

 Data Platform - UI 1.125.5 - API 3.42.2